Shortage Means Opportunity

 These are facts.
 If voice-recording technologies were the answer, they would have replaced us 50 years ago.
 But they haven’t.
 Because they aren’t good enough.
 The inadequacies of voice-recording are well documented.
 The superiority of stenographic reporting is unchallenged.

 Too much work, not enough reporters.
 Wow!
 That’s a dynamic that can work to your benefit.
-It means there will be a job waiting for you when you graduate court reporting school.
+It means there will be a job waiting for you when you graduate from school.
 It means high earnings will be in prospect right from the start.
 And long term it means a viable, well-paid career for you.

-COURT REPORTER SHORTAGE PUTS YOU IN THE DRIVER’S SEAT
+THE SHORTAGE PUTS YOU IN THE DRIVER’S SEAT

 Where do you want to live?
 What are your income goals?
 Do you want to travel the country or the world?
 Would you prefer to work from home?
 Few professions provide so many options.
 What fits your lifestyle?
-A career in court reporting offers the opportunity of a work-life balance that’s hard to find in today’s fast-paced world.
+A career in court reporting/captioning offers the opportunity of a work-life balance that’s hard to find in today’s fast-paced world.